ryboe/q/README.md

 ### Why does `New()` take a file path instead of an `io.Writer`?
 You would have to open and close the output destination every time you wanted to write.
-Since the point of this library is "quick and dirty debugging output for tired programmers", it seemed like a good tradeoff.
-We lose some flexibility, but it saves a lot of typing.
+By giving the `qq` Logger a file path, it can take care of opening and closing the log file for you.
+The goal of this library is to be "quick and dirty debugging output for tired programmers".
+We're willing to trade some flexibility to minimize typing.

-### Seriously, why is this better than `fmt.Print*()` and `log.Print*()`

-`qq` logs are...
-	- optimized for human readability. your ordinary program logs should be optimized for machine readability (see structured logging). the most important features are colorized. long lines are broken up. redundant info is minimized.
-	- a separate, dedicated stream of debug logs. it's like the DEBUG log level, except with zero config.
-	- quick to type, especially if you use a snippet for your editor

-`qq` logs never...
-	- get lost in the noise of stdout or stderr
-	- get redirected

 ## Troubleshooting